Try-Try-Again/javascript/notes.md

 except for 1. you will get there. eyes foreward. breathe in and out.

+ps. dont worry about not getting it.
+You only need to know a demons name to have power over him

 #idea
 forth optimized for working with and optimizing assembly code. should have eval keyworld which interprets 1 lisp program.